Predicting the Timing of Camera Movements From the Kinematics of Instruments in Robotic-Assisted Surgery Using Artificial Neural Networks: Introduction

-Despite the many benefits offered by RAMIS, they are not without disadvantages, such as an increase in the operative time \cite{hussain_use_2014, advincula_robot-assisted_2007} and the need for special training \cite{hussain_use_2014}.
-Furthermore, unlike open surgeries, in RAMIS the visual feedback is limited; only a specific region of the surgical scene is visible to the surgeon, who controls an endoscopic camera arm to adjust the viewpoint \cite{pandya_review_2014}.
+Despite the many benefits offered by RAMIS, they are not without disadvantages, such as an increase in the operative time and the need for special training \cite{hussain_use_2014}.
+Furthermore, unlike open surgeries, similar to all minimally invasive surgeries, in RAMIS the visual feedback is limited; only a specific region of the surgical scene is visible to the surgeon, who controls an endoscopic camera arm to adjust the viewpoint \cite{pandya_review_2014}.
 Studies have shown that the camera is moved frequently, especially by expert surgeons \cite{jarc2017viewpoint}, and the value of good camera control has been demonstrated in several works \cite{medina1997image, conrad2006role, way2003causes, jarc2017viewpoint}.
-Poor visualization and sub-optimal viewpoints, on the other hand, can have detrimental effects; they can lower surgeons’ awareness to the surgical environment and lead to an increase in surgical errors, causing injuries and impairing patients' safety \cite{fabri2008human, gallagher2009ergonomic, pandya_review_2014, mariani_experimental_2020}.
+Poor visualization and sub-optimal viewpoints, on the other hand, can have detrimental effects; they can lower surgeons’ awareness to the surgical environment and lead to an increase in surgical errors, causing injuries and impairing patients' safety \cite{gallagher2009ergonomic, pandya_review_2014, mariani_experimental_2020}.
 Simultaneously controlling the camera and the surgical instruments is not possible in RAMIS \cite{pandya_review_2014, dardona_remote_2019}, necessitating surgeons to release control of the instruments every time they wish to re-position the camera \cite{eslamian2020development, dardona_remote_2019, pandya_review_2014}.
-Such manual re-positioning can be time consuming and challenging \cite{hussain_use_2014, eslamian2020development}, and lead to disruptions in the flow of the surgery \cite{eslamian_autonomous_nodate} and to distractions \cite{eslamian2016towards}.
+Such manual re-positioning can be time consuming \cite{hussain_use_2014, eslamian2020development}, lead to disruptions in the flow of the surgery \cite{eslamian_autonomous_nodate} and can potentially be distracting \cite{eslamian2016towards}.